HolyCorn-Software/system/system-changes.md

 .

+Improved interoperability with the node-gateway.

-Fixed minor bugs related to websocket management.
+Fixed minor bug with the service-worker.

+Added service-worker fallback for SSL errors.